Amark-DataEx/AZ-900-Notes/1) Cloud Concepts.md

 * In Azure some Services provide 99% availibility and some provide 99.99% availibility.
 * 99% means 1.68 hr down time per week and 7 hr of down time per month.
 * 99.99% means 10 min of down time per month and 43.2 min per month.

+## Scalability
+Scalability refers to the ability to adjust resources to meet demand.
+If you suddenly experience peak traffic and your systems are overwhelmed, the ability to scale means you can add more resources to better handle the increased demand.

+    Scaling generally comes in two varieties: vertical and horizontal.
+Vertical scaling is focused on increasing or decreasing the capabilities of resources.
+Horizontal scaling is adding or subtracting the number of resources.

+### Vertical scaling
+With vertical scaling, if you were developing an app and you needed more processing power, you could vertically scale up to add more CPUs or RAM to the virtual machine.
+Conversely, if you realized you had over-specified the needs, you could vertically scale down by lowering the CPU or RAM specifications.

+### Horizontal scaling
+With horizontal scaling, if you suddenly experienced a steep jump in demand, your deployed resources could be scaled out (either automatically or manually).
+For example, you could add additional virtual machines or containers, scaling out.
+In the same manner, if there was a significant drop in demand, deployed resources could be scaled in (either automatically or manually), scaling in.